yeohhq/tp/docs/DeveloperGuide.md

 The unique classes associated to this command as shown from Diagram 4.2.6 are :
 1. `AppointmentCommandParser: AppointmentListAllCommandParser`— Creates a new AppointmentListAllCommand object.
 2. `AppointmentCommand: AppointmentListAllCommand`— Updates filtered appointment list to show all appointments in Archangel.

-#### 4.2.6 Complete Appointment

-##### Implementation
-Sets a specified appointment as completed.

-The unique classes associated to this command as shown from Diagram 4.2.5 are :
-1. `AppointmentCommandParser: AppointmentCompleteCommandParser`— Creates a new AppointmentCompleteCommand object.
-2. `AppointmentCommand: AppointmentCompleteCommand`— Identifies the specified appointment from list and passes it to ModelManager to set as completed.

 --------------------------------------------------------------------------------------------------------------------